 The markets for our personal care and nutritional products are intensely competitive.
 We also compete with other network marketing companies for distributors.
 Our business and results of operations may be harmed by market conditions and competition in the future.
 Many of our competitors have much greater name recognition and financial resources than we have, which may give them a competitive advantage.
 Also, we currently do not have significant patent or other proprietary protection for our products, and our competitors may introduce products with the same natural ingredients and herbs as we use in our products.
-For example, our health supplement CHOLESTIN, which contains red yeast rice, has received recent publicity.
-In response to this publicity, we believe that competitors have introduced competing products using red yeast rice.
+For example, our nutritional supplement CHOLESTIN, which is derived from the fermentation of red yeast on rice substrate, has received recent publicity.
+In response to this publicity, we believe that competitors have introduced competing red yeast products.
 Because of restrictions under regulatory requirements concerning claims we can make about dietary supplements, we may have a difficult time differentiating our products from our competitors' products.
 Accordingly, as a result of these competing products entering the market, our sales of CHOLESTIN and other natural supplements could suffer.
-See "Business -- Competition." for more information about the competitive nature of our markets.
+See "Business -- Competition" for more information about the competitive nature of our markets.